solidpixel/solidpixel.github.io/_posts/2022-07-21-vertexpacking.md

 =======

-The most bandwidth-optimal approach for vertex streams on tile-based GPUs is two pack two interleaved streams.
+The most bandwidth-optimal approach for vertex streams on tile-based GPUs is to pack two interleaved streams.
 The first stream should contain all inputs that contribute to position calculation, interleaved together.
 The second stream should contain all of the other attributes, interleaved together.